prisca2920/alx-system_engineering-devops/0x00-shell_basics/README.md

 deleting a directory
-moving back to previous directory displaying list of files prints out the type of file
+moving back to previous directory displaying list of files prints out the type of file creating a symbolic link